 Here are some interesting facts regarding L-O-N-G songs that have become hits over the years, based on the Hot 100 charts from 1960 to today.

-Only 8 songs have made the Hot 100 that are 8:00 minutes or longer.
+Only nine songs have made the Hot 100 that are 8:00 minutes or longer.
 The longest song is 10:21 – in 2019, Fear Inoculum by the rock band Tool made it to #93.
 It was nominated for a Grammy award for Best Rock Song.
+In November 2021, Taylor Swift’s re-recording of All Too Well debuted at #1 – and it became the longest #1 song ever, at 10:13, breaking Don McLean’s 50 year record for American Pie (see below).
 In 2016, David Bowie’s Blackstar (9:57) from the album of the same name, reached #78.
 The album was released 2 days before Bowie’s death.
 The song Blackstar won 2 Grammy awards – Best Rock Song and Best Rock Performance.
 Harry Chapin’s A Better Place To Be (9:30) reached #86 in 1976.
 Hillside United, the Australian worship group, reached #83 with Oceans (Where Feet May Fail) (8:55) – the song was the #1 Christian song of the entire 10s decade.
 November Rain (8:55) by Guns N’ Roses peaked at #3 in 1992 – it’s the first music video from the 1990s to have over 1 billion views on YouTube.
 In 2016, rapper J. Cole’s 4 Your Eyez Only (8:50) debuted at #29 – every song on the album charted the week that the album was released, due to streaming.
-The only song over 8 minutes long to reach #1 on the Hot 100 chart is American Pie from 1972, by Don McLean.
+Other than Taylor Swift’s All Too Well, the only song over 8 minutes long to reach #1 on the Hot 100 chart is American Pie from 1972, by Don McLean.
 The 8:37 song topped the chart for 4 weeks, and in 2017 it was selected for the National Recording Registry by the Library of Congress.
 Kendrick Lemar’s Untitled 07 L Levitate (8:16) reached #90 in 2016.

 Looking at #1 songs on the chart (and using the radio edit versions), during the 60s only 6 songs that reached #1 were 4 minutes or longer.
 Most notably, Hey Jude by The Beatles was 7:11, released in 1968.
 By the 70s, 4+ minute songs became more common – 49 #1 songs were over 4 minutes long.
 Along with American Pie, the other 2 longest were Papa Was A Rollin’ Stone (6:54) by The Temptations in 1972 and Hotel California (6:30) by The Eagles in 1977.
 In the 80s, 122 #1 songs were over 4 minutes long, with USA for Africa’s We Are the World and Blondie’s Rapture both well over 6 minutes long.
 During the 90s, 88 #1 songs were over 4 minutes long, but songs in general started to trend shorter – none of these songs were over 6 minutes in length.
 The number of 4+ minute #1 songs during the 00s was down to 53, with only 3 songs greater than 5 minutes in length, and during the 10s, only 22 songs that topped the Hot 100 chart were more than 4 minutes long, with only 1 song more than 5 minutes in length.